healthnoteinc/policies/07-systems_access_policy.md

      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
      * For new accounts, the method used to verify the user's identity must be recorded on the Systems Access Form.
-  2. The Security Officer or Privacy Officer will grant access to systems as dictated by the employee's job title.
+  2. The Security Officer or Privacy Officer will review access to systems as dictated by the employee's job title.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
-  3. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the Issue.
-If the Issue is rejected, it goes back for further review and documentation.
+  3. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the form.
+If the form is rejected, it goes back for further review and documentation.
   4. If the review is approved, the Security Officer or Privacy Officer then updates the Systems Access Form as Done, adding any pertinent notes required.
-The Security Officer or Privacy Officer then grants requested access.
+The Chief Technology Officer (CTO) then grants requested access.
      * New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7.12-password-management), which must be changed on the initial login.
      * All password exchanges must occur over an authenticated channel.
      * For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
-Account management for non-production systems may be delegated to a Health Note employee at the discretion of the Security Officer or Privacy Officer .
+Account management for non-production systems may be delegated to a Health Note employee at the discretion of the Security Officer, Privacy Officer, or CTO.
 2. Access is not granted until receipt, review, and approval by the Health Note Security Officer or Privacy Officer.
 3. The request for access is retained for future reference.
 4. All access to Health Note systems and services is reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
 The form used to conduct account review is on Google Drive.
+A security consultant is designated by the Security Officer or CTO to perform the access review.
 5. Any Health Note workforce member can request change of access using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
 6. Access to production systems is controlled using centralized user management and authentication.
 7. Temporary accounts are not used unless absolutely necessary for business purposes.